devara/food-delivery-service/README.md

 | Password    | letmein-iamhungry     |
 | Database    | food-app              |

-The steps for importing raw data, you can also check the API documentation page to import user data and restaurant data.
+For the steps to import raw data, you can also check the API [documentation page](http://127.0.0.1:3000/docs) to import user data and restaurant data.

-You can use Postman to import data for a better experience, although you can import directly via the documentation page using the supplied import endpoints.
+You can use Postman to import data for a better experience, although you can import directly via the [documentation page](http://127.0.0.1:3000/docs) using the supplied import endpoints.
 Because when I import raw data on my local device, it took a little while, maybe around 40 seconds to 1 minute, or more.

 We have two raw data (**users.json** and **restaurants.json**), but when the import is finished, I split them into 4 collections: